ToshioCP/Gtk4-tutorial/gfm/sec6.md

 /* Frees the memory allocated to t. */
 ~~~

-If the argument doesn't point allocated memory it will cause an error, specifically, a segmentation fault.
+If the argument does not point to allocated memory, the behavior is undefined and may result in a segmentation fault.

 Some GLib functions allocate memory.
 For example, `g_strdup` allocates memory and copies a string given as an argument.